dorukhandori/faceai-robot-automation/README.md

 The project includes the following test scenarios:

+1. **Appium Server Verification**:
+   - Verifies that the Appium server is running successfully.

-1. **Paywall Screen Verification**:
+2. **Paywall Screen Verification**:
-   - Verifies that the paywall screen loads correctly.
+   - Verifies that the paywall screen appears within 10 seconds.
-   - Checks if all elements (subscription options, pricing details, buttons) are visible.

-2. **App Launch Test**:
+3. **Key Paywall Elements Verification**:
-   - Verifies that the application launches successfully.
+   - Verifies that the key elements (plan, price, button) are visible on the paywall screen.

 ---